 Your Mental Well-Being

 "We feminine creatures are wired to nurture, connect, and bond—with each other, friends, our children, our lovers," says LaPorte.
 "Without these connections, we don't get nourished on a soul level.
 We get dry, cranky, bereft—the bad kind of lonely.
 Our perspective of ourselves fogs up.
 We need friends to reflect back to us who we are.
 We need to pay attention to friends so we can know how good it feels to make a difference in someone's life.
 And, of course, love."
-A study done at Harvard Medical School found the more friends women have, the more likely they are to feel content in their life.
-In fact, results from the study revealed an absence of friends can be as detrimental to your health as being overweight or smoking cigarettes.
+A study published in the Adultspan Journal of 422 women ages 31 to 77, found that the more close friends women have the more likely they are to feel satisfied with their life.